harikautilya/worden-apache-beam/Readme.md

 # Repo structure
 This is mono repo that holds different project, the following will help in quickly grasping where is what

-- Aurora: A monorepo for all frontend projects.
+- Aurora: A monorepo for all frontend projects built on react js and turbo.
-- Bouncer: A python project for user management
+- Bouncer: A python project for user management built on django
 - Foundation:  Pulumi code that holds the infrastructure in place.
-- Foreman: A rust project that reads each user api usage and provide financial charges for each customer
+- Foreman: A rust project that reads each user api usage and provide financial charges for each customer built on Axum/Actix. (not sure yet)
 - Wanderer: A java project that holds the code for the apache-beam pipeline processing
 - Script:  A generalized scripts that used for the purpose of the project.
 Each script has its own use case
-- Librarian: a service for book management
+- Librarian: A Java service for book management built on spring boot

 # Repo Description